Mohawk College: Fennell Campus

 The Fennell Campus in Hamilton is Mohawk's main campus and is home to programs from Mohawk's McKeil School of Business, Communication Arts, Technology and Community Services programs.

-Opened in 2018, the Joyce Centre for Partnership & Innovation (Fennel Campus EA Wing) is the cornerstone of a renewal of technology labs and classrooms.
-Once construction and renovations are complete, enrolment in technology programs will grow from 3,500 to 4,500 students and applied research activity will increase by 50 per cent.
+The Joyce Centre for Partnership & Innovation (Fennell Campus EA Wing) opened in 2018, containing technology laboratories and instructional spaces.

-The Fennell Campus is home to the College's McKeil School of Business (i Wing), which is named in honour of Blair and Kathy McKeil.
-The McKeil family and their company, Mckeil Marine, are proud supporters of Mohawk.
-The McKeil School of Business is home to students in advertising, business, marketing, public relations and office administration programs.
+The Fennell Campus includes the McKeil School of Business, named after donors Blair and Kathy McKeil of McKeil Marine.
+The school hosts programs in advertising, business, marketing, public relations, and office administration.

 Mohawk is a member of the Ontario Colleges Athletic Association.
 In September 2013, Mohawk officially opened the 64,000 square foot David Braley Athletic and Recreation Centre.
 The $35 million centre is open to all students for varsity and intramural sports and personal fitness.

 The McIntyre Performing Arts Centre accommodates up to 1039 people and is only second to Hamilton Place in size in the area.

 Stoney Creek Campus

 Mohawk claims to be the largest trainer of apprentices in Ontario, with more than 4,000 apprentices at the Stoney Creek Campus.

 The newest addition to the campus is a 12,000 square foot building now under construction across from the Gerald Marshall Centre for Transportation.
 Half of the $3 million building is dedicated to a shop where apprentices from across the campus will work together on large scale community projects.
 The centre will also include classrooms and programmable control labs.